Yanbu: Economy

-Yanbu is an important petroleum shipping terminal and is home to three oil refineries, a plastics facility and several other petrochemical plants.
-It is the country's second port (after Jeddah) and serves as the main port for the holy city of Medina, 160 km to the east.
-The natural harbour is protected on both sides by wide coral reefs.
-These reefs remain mostly untouched, making them excellent areas for diving.
-Three major oil pipelines lead across the desert from the oilfields in the east to terminate at the Red Sea in Yanbu.
+Yanbu is an important petroleum shipping terminal and is home to three oil refineries, a plastics facility, and several petrochemical plants.
+The city hosts two major seaports: the Yanbu Commercial Port and the King Fahd Industrial Port.
+These ports make Yanbu the country's second-largest port city after Jeddah and the principal maritime gateway for the holy city of Medina, located 160 km to the east.

+Yanbu's natural harbour is protected on both sides by wide coral reefs, which remain largely untouched and are considered popular diving areas.
+Three major oil pipelines cross the desert from the oilfields in eastern Saudi Arabia and terminate at the Red Sea in Yanbu, supporting its role as a major hub for oil export and petrochemical industries.